When Silicon Dreams

 Listen to the podcast

-The upanishads teach us that we are made up of five layers of body.
+The taittiriya upanishad teaches about the pancamaya kosha - the five sheaths of bodily illusion that our core is wearing.
 In this Page, I have touched on the role of the Body of Breath.
 If you want to know more about the five layers, read this Page.

 The two body layers that are part of this material realm are the Physical Body which eats and procreates, and the Mental Body which perceives and processes information from the exterior and instructs the physical body on how to respond.